Programs & Initiatives

 AdoptionPermanency youngchildren scaled

-Please take a few minutes to listen to Beth Capron, Manager of Adoption & Permanency Services at Adoption RI, to learn more about becoming a pre-adoptive family and the processes that follow.
+Please take a few minutes to listen to Beth Capron, Manager of Permanency Services at Adoption RI, to learn more about becoming a pre-adoptive family and the processes that follow.

 The RI Adoption Process - Step 1

-Attend an adoption information meeting.
-Staff from Adoption Rhode Island and the Department of Children, Youth, and Families will explain the adoption process in detail.
-You’ll also learn about the children who are waiting to be adopted.
+Attend one of our information meetings.
+Staff from Adoption Rhode Island and the Department of Children, Youth, and Families will explain the legalization process in detail.
+You’ll also learn about the children who are waiting for families.

 Because of the sensitive subjects discussed in these meetings, we feel that they are not appropriate for children to attend.